Sustainable Development Goals

 Habitat for Humanity

-our commitment to the Habitat for Humanity partnership over two years
+our commitment to our longstanding Habitat for Humanity partnership

 the number of people that Proman's donation helps Habitat for Humanity to support directly